SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

 ## Interacting with Jona

 Although it is possible, to [use Jona without voice interaction](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Plugins-&-Modes#plugin-race-engineer), it is not much fun.
 But to have fun with Jona, you must understand, how the interaction is structured, since in the end, Jona is stupid as bread and only reacts to strong standard patterns.
 For each language you want to use to interact with Jona, a so called grammar file must exist.
 As said, grammars for English and German are already there.
 The grammar files are named "Race Engineer.grammars.XX", where XX is the two letter ISO language code.
-These files reside in the *Config* directory, either in the installation folder of Simulator Controller or in the *Simulator Controller\Config* folder in your user *Documents* folder.
+These files reside in a special folder directory, either in the *Resources\Grammars* folder of Simulator Controller or in the *Simulator Controller\Grammars* folder in your user *Documents* folder.
 The later means, that you are able to provide your own grammar files or *overwrite* the existing ones.
 But be careful with overwriting, since this will introduce a pain in the a..., when updating to new versions.

 Tha grammar files define the input patterns which Jona uses to understand you and also all reactions of Jona as predefined phrases.
 For each reaction, an unlimited number of phrases may exist (typically 2-4 different ones in the predefined grammar files) to provide for an entertaining variety of answers.